Washington DC Paralegal Schools

-Georgetown University (Washington, DC)
+Georgetown University (Washington DC)*

-post-baccalaureate Certificate | Paralegal Studies (ABA approved)
+Certificate | Paralegal Studies

-National Capital Area Paralegal Association (NCAPA) – Non-profit organization that was formed to support paralegals working in the D.C. – suburban Maryland-northern Virginia area.
+- National Capital Area Paralegal Association (NCAPA) – Non-profit organization that was formed to support paralegals working in the DC-suburban Maryland-northern Virginia area.

-1. Bureau of Labor Statistics, Occupational Employment Statistics, Paralegals and Legal Assistants: http://www.bls.gov/oes/current/oes232011.htm
+1. Bureau of Labor Statistics May 2018 Occupational Employment and Wages, Paralegals and Legal Assistants: https://www.bls.gov/oes/current/oes232011.htm

-2. Projections Central: http://www.projectionscentral.com/Projections/LongTerm
+2. Projections Central Long Term Occupational Projections: http://www.projectionscentral.com/Projections/LongTerm